yale-mgt-656-fall-2022/server-side-app-starter/README.md

 ```

 You might want to type "git status" before all that.
 If you have uncommitted
 changes, clearly they won't be pushed to Heroku 😜.

-That will push your git main branch up to Heroku.
-The `go mod init` is
-used to create a `go.mod` file, which is how Heroku knows that we're using
-Go.
-Otherwise it's not needed.
-When you have a more complicated app that
-file will list your "dependencies"&mdash;other code that needs to be imported.
+Also Heroku costs money
+now!

 You can find out the URL of your app running on Heroku by using the `heroku`
 command as follows: `heroku apps:info`.
 This should display something like